celery/celery/docs/userguide/tasks.rst

 Task has been successfully executed.

-:metadata: `result` contains the return value of the task.
+:meta-data: `result` contains the return value of the task.
 :propagates: Yes
 :ready: Yes